AlexStroia/MyReads/README.md

 # MyReads Project

-This is the final project for the Udacity React Nanodegree program.
  MyReads is a book tracking app that allows you to categorize books into different shelves: "Currently Reading", "Want to Read", and "Read".

 ## Table of Contents